-Strangely, it also has a reputation of having great furniture and antique stores so if you move here, there’s no need to bring your old student furniture with you.
+Strangely, it also has a reputation for having great furniture and antique stores, so if you move here, there’s no need to bring your old student furniture with you.

 There are loads to do here, so it is perfect for people who want to stay very social and enjoy being close to bars, comedy clubs, theatres, and restaurants.
 There is everything you need, great nightlife, lots of other young people and it’s a safe area.

 It really is perfect for anyone who wants to enjoy the fun, fresh vibe of the city but no longer wants to live like a student.
 There are many new developments in the area, both residential and commercial, so there is always something new happening.